 Who can forget the line uttered by Julius Caesar, ‘E tu Brutus’?

-Backstabbing co-workers are a reality in all kinds of work spaces.
+Backstabbing co-workers are a reality and happen in all kinds of workspaces.
 The more efficient or the more you are liked in your office, the more are the number of backstabbers.

 While it is wise not to fight them often, it is important to handle them well.
 Here’s how you can do it: